nondescryptid/opendoc-state-court-judgments/2019_SGMC_17/report.md

 58     Thus, for the offence under section 16(2)(a) of the POA, the prosecution submitted for the maximum fine of $5,000, which is the maximum punishment prescribed.
 This was given the fact that the previous sentence of the maximum fine imposed for the last few convictions for the same offence had failed to deter the accused.
 Furthermore, the increasing longer imprisonment terms imposed in default of payment of the maximum fine for each previous conviction, has also not deterred the accused from re-offending.
 In fact, the previous default imprisonment term of 7 weeks’ imposed on 5 April 2018, had failed to deter the accused as upon his release from prison on 20 September 2018 (after serving the global sentence imposed by two different courts including the default imprisonment term of 7 weeks), he re-offended shortly thereafter on 28 February 2019.
 He had in fact made it blatantly clear that he would continue to re-offend and had asked PW2 (during cross-examination) if the police would continue to issue him with a move-on direction when he held his next unlawful public assembly in future.
 In that regard, a default term of not less than 10 weeks’ imprisonment was sought.

-59     A sentencing framework based on the harm-culpability matrix for the offence under section 37 of the POA was submitted, given that it was previously accepted by the district judge who dealt with a similar offence[\[note: 15\]](#Ftn_15).
+59     A sentencing framework based on the harm-culpability matrix for the offence under section 37 of the POA was submitted, given that it was previously accepted by the district judge who dealt with a similar offence[^15].
 The harm-culpability matrix is reproduced below:

 ![]([2019] SGMC 0017_Image/[2019] SGMC 0017_image1.png)